rp729/06-Intro-to-Algorithms/10_Doubly_Linked_List.md

 **Objectives**

-* detailed understanding on what is a doubly linked list
+* Detailed understanding on what is a doubly linked list
 * Understand how to create doubly linked lists
 * Understand how to print all the nodes in a list